hermanaguirrej/covid-19/README.md

 ## Shiny Applicaction

-The application is stored in the folder "ShineApp"
-In Rstudio you must install the Shiny Packege.
+The application is stored in the folder "ShineApp" \n In Rstudio you must install the Shiny Packege.